techminer71/DS4toPS2/README.md

 - PlayStation 4 controller
 - USB cable (to connect Raspberry Pi Pico W to PlayStation 2 console)

+### Configuration

+The DS4toPS2 project includes the following configuration files:

+- `controller_simulator.c`: This file contains the MAC address of the PlayStation 4 controller, which is hardcoded.
+Make sure to update this file with the correct MAC address of your controller before building and flashing the firmware.

+- `psxSPI.pio`: This file includes the GPIO pin assignments for the Raspberry Pi Pico.
+If you need to modify the pin assignments, make the necessary changes in this file before building and flashing the firmware.

+- `btstack/src/classic/hid_host.c`: This file in the BTStack library.
+You need to modify the hardcoded value of the define `MAX_ATTRIBUTE_VALUE_SIZE` to 512.
+Locate the line in the file and make the necessary change to ensure compatibility with the PlayStation 4 controller.

 ### Installation

 1. Clone this repository to your local machine: